-Hillcroft’s ABA Clinic was established in 2010 to provide behavior modification therapy for children and young adults diagnosed with Autism and related disorders.
-The ABA Clinic uses a combined approach of Applied Behavior Analysis (ABA ) and Verbal Behavior (VB) to provide hands-on personalized instruction.
+Hillcroft’s ABA Clinic was the first Clinic to open in the Muncie area and was established in 2010.
+We provide behavior modification therapy for children and young adults diagnosed with Autism and related disorders.
+The ABA Clinic uses a combined approach of Applied Behavior Analysis (ABA) and Verbal Behavior (VB) to provide hands-on personalized instruction.

 - Cooperation Skills / Problem Behavior Reduction

 - Communication Skills